wfahren/Enhanced-Sphinx-Search/README.md

 A: This is expected due to browser security restrictions.
 Use one of these solutions:

 - Serve through a web server: `python -m http.server 8000` then visit `http://localhost:8000`
-- Use the built-in development server if available
-- Deploy to a web server for production use

 **Q: Multi-term search not working**
 A: Verify you're using commas to separate terms: `term1, term2, term3`